 - Develop and analyze the results of an annual survey given to all current graduate and professional students.

 - Organize nomination, grading, and awarding process for GSC Graduate Advisor Award

 - Ensure fiscal needs of GSC are met including budget, incoming funds/fundraising, and reimbursement of members.

 - Attend SLiCE officer orientation training with one additional executive member in the beginning of the fall semester, which allows management of the SOFA account.

 - Coordinate with funding sources on campus at beginning of fall semester to obtain funding for academic year—possibly including the Graduate School, ASCSU and the Lory Student Center.

 - Pay any national membership dues such as CSU’s National Association of Graduate and Professional Student membership.

-- Take minutes at all GSC meetings.
+- Take minutes and attendance at all GSC meetings.

 Section 2.
 Standing Committees.
-The GSC may develop a standing committee to serve the needs of graduate and professional students upon the request of any department representative or officer and upon approval by majority vote at a GSC general meeting.
-Chairs, vice-chairs and officers of committees may be appointed to committees as needed by the president and/or through majority vote at a general meeting.
+The GSC may develop a standing committee to serve the needs of graduate and professional students upon the request of any department representative or officer and approval by majority vote at a GSC general meeting.
+Chairs, vice-chairs and officers of committees may be appointed as needed by the president and/or through majority vote at a general meeting.

 - Senator, Associated Students of Colorado State University